Discreet Confidential Consultation (213) 374-3952

 • prosecutors are very busy, and it takes time to review the case.

-So, they do not have the workforce to investigate some of these cases.
-I've had instances where they've taken two or three years to file a charge against my client.
+They do not have the workforce to investigate some of these cases.
+In some instances, they've taken two or three years to file a charge against my client.

-And they've told me that we only have a limited number of detectives investigating these types of cases in Los Angeles County sex crimes, and that area of the law, it's significantly impacted right now.
+They've told me that we only have a limited number of detectives investigating these types of cases in Los Angeles County sex crimes.
+That area of the law is significantly impacted right now.

-There are a lot of things going on.
-Many people make complaints to the police, some of which are valid; some are not valid.
+Many things are going on.
+Many people make complaints to the police, some of which are valid and some of which are not.

-But, sometimes, it takes time and effort and works for the police to figure out which cases are good cases that make sense to prosecute and which cases are not so good and don't make any sense to charge.
+But sometimes, it takes time and effort for the police to figure out which cases are good and make sense to prosecute and which cases are not so good and don't make sense to charge.

 Prosecutors are Responsible for Filing Charges